 Ever heard of an accountability partner?
 Maybe you’ve heard it mentioned online in groups and forums.
 But do freelancers really need to have one?
 Here’s what you need to know about accountability partners, where to find one, and how it works to have a business buddy.

 According to the American Society of Training and Development found that people are 65 percent likely to meet a goal after committing to another person.
 Their chances of success increase to 95 percent when they build in ongoing meetings with their partners to check in on their progress.
-So having a partner helps freelancers to meet their goals.

 Benefits of having a partner includes

 - Staying motivated

 - Helping you to plan and create strategies that work for your freelance business

 - Reminds you of your goals whenever you lose sight of them

 - Stop you chasing shiny objects and stay focused

 - Give advice for improvement whenever they see somewhere you need it and have experience in that area